YDO & LHS STEM Partnership Yields Impressive Demonstration

 Our students challenged their peers, teachers, and school administrators to compete.
 Each hole played like a game against the clock, with mechanized features and sensors.
-One hole required navigation through a castle filled with moving obstacles while another used solar sensors, with difficulty changing based on the strength of sunlight in the room.
+One challenge required navigation through a castle filled with moving obstacles while another used multiple momentary switches to move the walls of a maze and unlock a path to the hole.
 Also taking some swings were Jeff Riley, the outgoing Lawrence Public Schools superintendent (and newly-selected Massachusetts Education Commissioner), and State Representative Diana DiZoglio.

 Rep. DiZoglio plays a challenge designed by Patrick H. (ALA '19)